scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

 1. Create a ``sup30`` array of the same size than ``data`` with a value of 1 if the value of ``data`` is greater than 30%, 0 otherwise.

-2. Create an array containing the organisme having the greatest percentage of women of each year.
+2. Create an array containing the organism having the greatest percentage of women of each year.

 **Answers** :ref:`stat_recherche`